 The computation of $\alpha$ is quite technical.
 We determine explicitly the isomorphisms $\beta$ and $\beta'$, and the connecting morphism $\alpha'$.

 \sm

 We fix an injective resolution $(\mc{I}^\bullet,\eps_\bullet)$ of $\co_S$.

-\begin{lem} Let $M$ be a finite type $\co_C$-module.
-The isomorphism of lemma~\ref{spec:res} is: { } \end{lem} \begin{proof} Let $(P_p,\delta)$ be a free $\co_C$-resolution of $M$.
-There are two spectral sequences associated to the double complex $A^{pq}=\mathrm{Hom}_{\co_C}\lrp{P_p,\homss{\co_C}{\mc{I}^q}}$.
-The announced isomorphism follows from the definitions of the spectral sequences (see \cite[Chapter XV and XVI]{cartaneilenberg}) and the fact that both degenerate at rank two. \end{proof} \begin{lem} The following map is the isomorphism of lemma~\ref{lem:tom}:
+\begin{lemma} Let $M$ be a finite type $\co_C$-module.
+The isomorphism of lemma~\ref{spec:res} is: { } \end{lemma} \begin{proof} Let $(P_p,\delta)$ be a free $\co_C$-resolution of $M$.
+There are two spectral sequences associated with the double complex $A^{pq}=\mathrm{Hom}_{\co_C}\lrp{P_p,\homss{\co_C}{\mc{I}^q}}$.
+The announced isomorphism follows from the definitions of the spectral sequences (see \cite[Chapter XV and XVI]{cartaneilenberg}) and the fact that both degenerate at rank two. \end{proof}